 Example: Mark files a workers’ compensation claim on August 1, 2016.
 He is terminated on March 31, 2017 for poor performance.

 Mark believes he was fired for filing his claim.
 Mark must file his 132a Petition by March 31, 2018.
-Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.
+Under state law, Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.

 The claim for workers’ compensation benefits creates a case number for the claim.
 The injured worker uses the case number to file the 132a claim.